benhoyt/graphyte/README.md

         print('Sending bytes in some custom way: {!r}'.format(message))
 ```

-Socket sending errors are logged using the Python logging system (logged name
+Socket sending errors are logged using the Python logging system (using logger
-"graphyte").
-If the sender is initialized with `log_sends=True`, all sends are
+name "graphyte").
+If the sender is initialized with `log_sends=True`, all
-logged at the INFO level.
+sends are logged at the INFO level.

 You can also use graphyte directly from the command line like so: